Mold Hazards in Your West Palm Beach Home

 Eliminating Mold in Your HomeIt is impossible to completely eradicate mold from your home.
 Since mold spores are air born, and numerous, they circulate into every area of your house from the outside.
 There are some practical steps you can take to minimize spores, however, and also keep it from growing inside your home.
 The most important step is to make sure your home is properly insulated.
 All cracks and air or water leaks in your home need to be sealed.
 Also, use double pane windows and make sure they are sealed as well.
 Another effective strategy is to purchase air cleaners or humidifiers which destroy 99% of the allergens that it catches.
 And last, keep the air filter in your home’s air conditioner changed at all times.

-- 3 Helpful Tips To Prevent Mold Growth This Winter In Your West Palm Beach Home
+- Mold Hazards in Your West Palm Beach Home

 It is common for mold to grow in homes across West Palm Beach.
 With the amount of rainfall and combination of cold and hot weather, the general climate in Florida is perfect for mold to grow in.
 Although most molds grow outside of your home around your walls, foundation, or on your roof, it can…Read More